FIELD NOTES | REFLECTIONS

 My first trip to the Omo River Valley was in 2005, and I have returned annually to document the lives of women in the remote Omo Valley and Lake Turkana.
 Kara Women Speak is a ten-year multimedia project about the Omo River cultures from the women’s point of view, and the human rights and environmental issues that now threaten their way of life.
 This body of work tells their stories through portrait photography, recorded interviews, and field recordings of ambient sounds, social media, film and video.

 Over the course of the decade, I became intimately connected with the women of the Kara, Hamar, Kwegu, Nyangatom, Dassanech, Mursi, and Turkana communities who have lived for centuries unaffected by colonialism or modernity.
 Grave human rights abuses and environmental destruction now threaten their way of life.
 The Gibe III dam being built on the upper Omo River will forever change the flood cycles that deposit essential nutrient-rich silt along the riverbank that makes their land productive.
-The loss of annual deposits of silt-laden floodwaters and grazing land will create food shortages and increase tribal and inter-tribal conflict.
+The loss of annual deposits of silt-laden floodwaters and grazing land will create food shortages and increase Tribal and inter-tribal conflict.

 2014 | NOTES FROM THE FIELD

 Indigenous Omo River cultures have been living self-sustainably for hundreds of years.
 They grow their own food, make their own clothes from the leathers of their goats, and forage wild fruits, seeds, and edible plants from the forest.
 They harvest honey from their beehives and gather medicinal plants.
 The Omo River provides fish and abundant water for their cattle, goats and agriculture.
-And they trade with other tribes for the few necessities they do not produce themselves.
+And they trade with other Tribes for the few necessities they do not produce themselves.
 This self-sustaining lifestyle is rapidly changing.
 I returned to Ethiopia’s Omo River Valley on September 19, 2014.
-Since 2012, massive tracts of Kara ancestral forests and bush-land have been bulldozed and laid bare (See before and after photos above and below).
-Land grabs[1] are well under way.
+Since 2012, massive tracts of Kara ancestral forests and bush-land have been bulldozed and laid bare (See before and after photos above).
+Land grabs [1] are well under way.
 The Ethiopian Government has seized and leased thousands of hectares of land to the Omo Valley Farm Cooperative PLC, operated by a Turkish agribusiness company to plant cotton—all without compensation or consultation with the Kara or other indigenous communities of the Omo River Valley.
 This is only one of many land leases going on in the Lower Omo.

 The Kara have been marginalized by these changes.
 Thousands of hectares of Kara bush-land and forests, which supported their self-sufficient way of life, have been decimated.
 The valley is now a wasteland of ripped trees pushed into huge piles of brush and dead wood throughout the valley.
 All Kara villages are now squeezed between a huge cotton farm and the Omo River.
 Their land is no longer available to graze their cattle, and they were forced to move about 4,000 head of cattle to the Mago National Park area, 30–40 km north of their villages.
 The people now have only a limited number of goats for milk and meat.
 Since most of their forests and lands have been decimated, the abundance of seasonal wild food to forage has become inadequate.
 The loss of wild fruits, nuts and honey and natural medicines is reaching crisis levels for many.

-The harmony and balance of the eco-system I first experienced from 2005–2012 has disappeared.
+The harmony and balance of the ecosystem I first experienced from 2005–2012 has disappeared.
 I could no longer hear the rich sounds of the natural world.
 Gone are the vocalizations of the Fish Eagle and Egyptian Ibis, Vervet monkeys, baboons, bees, and the night pulse and sounds of insects and frogs.

 One clear sign that this is a dramatically changed landscape is the unnatural quiet in what was once an area of rich soundscapes.
 All wild and natural landscapes around the world have a unique soundscape and each has its own distinctive signature expression.
 Every soundscape has three different layers of sounds that include insects, birds, mammals, reptiles, and amphibians, and each vocalize at its own specific sonic bandwidth.
 The huge changes to the Omo River eco-systems reveals how rapidly the balance and health of the Omo River Valley and Omo River have declined.